alxwolf/ubios-cert/README.md

 ## Selecting the default CA

-`acme.sh`can access different CAs, at time of writing this includes Let's Encrypt, ZeroSSL and Buypass.
+`acme.sh` can access different CAs, at time of writing this includes Let's Encrypt, ZeroSSL and Buypass.
 [You can select which CA you want it to use](https://github.com/alxwolf/ubios-cert/wiki/acme.sh:-choosing-the-default-CA).
+Adjust the value in `ubios-cert.env` first and then call the script with `ubios-cert.sh setdefaultca`.

 ## Debugging